Brown-Machine-Learning-2024/environment-setup-guide/README.md

 # CS1420 Python Virtual Environment Setup 2024

 ## Brown CS Department Machine
 On Brown CS department machines, the virtual environment is already built and the packages are installed.
-You can directly activate it and subsequently use it with the following command:
+You can directly activate it and subsequently use it by running the following command from your home directory:
 ```bash
 source /course/cs1420/cs142_env/bin/activate
 ```
-The prompt will then change to `(cs142_env) $...` to show that the virtual environment is active.
+The prompt will then change to begin with `(cs142_env)` to show that the virtual environment is active.

 Deactivate the virtual environment when you're done coding with
 ```bash